 Although his arrival caused misgivings between Spaniards and Mayans, petitions were also received requesting his return as shown by a letter from ten 11 1567 February bosses: «We pray to the VM to pity our souls and send us Franciscan friars to guide and teach us the career of God, and especially some who have gone from these parts to Spain, who already knew very well the language of this land with which we they preached, that they are called Fray Diego de Landa, Fray Pedro Gumiel, of the province of Toledo, and Fray Miguel de la Puebla and the others that VM was served. " There are always voices that rise from both sides, difficult to know how free they are.

-They say that Fray Diego de Landa He ordered a Christian doctrine to be printed Mayan language, of which there are references but could not be found.
-Diego de Landa died in 1579 with 54 years in the city of Mérida.
-His discussed figure is one of the most important cronistas of Yucatan, fervent devotee, cruel and fanatical.
+They say that Fray Diego de Landa He ordered a Christian doctrine to be printed in the Mayan language, of which there are references but could not be found.
+Diego de Landa died in 1579 at the age of 54 in the city of Mérida.

-Fray Diego de Landa He was one of the most controversial characters of the conquest, the executor of one of the most atrocious acts against the Mayan culture, which is part of the universal culture, of everyone's.
+Fray Diego de Landa was one of the most discussed characters of the conquest, the perpetrator of one of the most atrocious acts to the Mayan culture, which is part of the universal culture, of everyone's.

 Good way,